emberjs/rfcs/text/0779-first-class-component-templates.md

 }
 ```

-(Notice that this is no different than any other concern around other costly operations needlessly happening in a function body repeatedly.)
+This is not a hard error because there *are* legitimate use cases for this, including taking advantage of values which are only in scope within the body of a function.
+(Test modules alone provide good motivation here; but there are many such examples in app code as well.)
+Notice that this is no different than any other concern around other costly operations needlessly happening in a function body repeatedly.

 See further discussion below under [**How We Teach This**](#how-we-teach-this).